ylmrx/ludwig/README.md

 If you're already inside a group, you can get back to its parent using the "rewind" (⏪) at the left of the 1st track title

+## device

+Control the currently selected device.

+### icons (top left)

+- 🟠 : bypass
+- 📌 : pin the device
+- ➕ : maximize device
+- 🎮 : display the "8-knob" section
+- 🔲 : display the popup window (3rd parties, eq, grid, ...)

+Your too many pages can be browsed on the right

+You can access prev/next device with the red arrows near the device faders.

+Note: this ignore the pinned status, this is a bug (or maybe just a surprising behavior) on bitwig api (ie. not fixing it) (the pin status works normally in the DAW though)

+### clips

+Tap a clip to play it

+Tap an empty clip or the stop button at the bottom to stop.

+Red arrows scroll 8 scenes, orange arrows scroll 1 scene at a time.

+### cues / mappings

+cues are the timeline marks you're adding on your timeline, displayed in chronological order. (use the red arrow to page across those if you have that many)

+mapping the tiny orange hand on the bottom right, just a bunch of custom fader for you.

 ## misc